rohwid/question-and-answer-chatbot/README.md

     export $(grep -v '^#' .env | xargs)
     ```

-- Now we can run the execution pipeline by executing the `app.py` with streamlit.
+- Now we can run the streamlit apps by executing the `app.py`.

     ```bash
     streamlit run app.py